udsysnthi/ishara/content/pages/tours.md

         title: All Around Sri Lanka
         tagline: '03'
         subtitle: ''
-        text: >+
+        text: >
           offers a range of curated tours all around the sri lanka to help guests explore the natural beauty, cultural heritage, and spiritual significance of the region.
+Contact us for your perfect tour plan.
         image:
           type: ImageBlock
           url: /images/800x750-61.jpg